 Dear _____:

-This will confirm the finding of the Florida Commission on Hurricane Loss Projection Methodology on (date), that the (name of modeling organization) flood loss model has been determined acceptable for projecting flood loss costs and flood probable maximum loss levels for personal residential rate filings.
+This will confirm the finding of the Florida Commission on Hurricane Loss Projection Methodology on (date), that the (name of modeling organization) flood model has been determined acceptable for projecting flood loss costs and flood probable maximum loss levels for personal residential rate filings.
 The determination of acceptability expires on November 1, 2024.

 The Commission has determined that the (name and version identification of the model) limited to the options selected in the input form provided in Standard AF-1, Flood Modeling Input Data and Output Reports, Disclosure 4 complies with the flood standards adopted by the Commission on (date of adoption), and concludes that the (name and version identification of the model) limited to the Florida flood model options selected (Standard AF-1, Flood Modeling Input Data and Output Reports, Disclosure 4) is sufficiently accurate and reliable for projecting flood loss costs and flood probable maximum loss levels for personal residential property in Florida.